 The town also serves as a significant visitor destination, being a popular location in its own right as well as a starting point for further exploration of the Peak District.
 Bakewell's distinctive character as both agricultural market town and business centre highlights its unique role and importance to the economy of the area.
 As part of the parish statements, communities were asked their aspirations for their village.
 With regards to services and facilities, communities most commonly referenced creating or maintaining an area of open space (31%), followed by broadband (23%) and safeguarding services (23%).
 South West Peak is less well provided that other areas in terms of access to services, in particular social/leisure activities and clubs for young teenagers.
 Broadband coverage of the National Park is improving gradually, but isolated areas still not well provided.
-The roll-out of improved mobile coverage to more remote areas is starting to show improvements in the parts of the National Park that or England overall (3.7%).
+The roll-out of improved mobile coverage to more remote areas is starting to show improvements in the parts of the National Park that were previously poorly covered such as Monyash. or England overall (3.7%).
 Overall unemployment levels declined across all areas between 2013 and 2016-17, but have increased year on year between 2017 and 2020.
 Income deprivation indicators show that the Peak District, ranking as one of the least income deprived areas in the country in 2019, in the 8th decile of income deprivation.
 Similarly, the Peak District ranked amongst the least employment deprived areas in the country, also in the 8th decile, during 2019.
 This equated to an estimated 5% of Peak District households with at least one adult of working age involuntarily excluded from the labour market.
 Bakewell neighbourhood plan (withdrawn) was concerned about the increasing number of cafes in the town and the loss of traditional convenience and comparison shops. choice in shopping could deteriorate.
-Prudent use of Agriculture and soils resources Around 86% of land in the PDNP is managed for agriculture.
-Despite this, all of this land is classed White Peak The impact of and vulnerability to climate change is moderate to as a 'Less Favoured Area' for farming.
+Prudent use of Agriculture and soils White Peak The impact of and vulnerability to climate change is moderate to as a 'Less Favoured Area' for farming.
 This highlights the economic difficulty in farming in upland areas like the Peak District and highlights the importance of farming subsidies to the sector.